charliecalvert/CloudNotes/Assignments/Cordova01.md

 device.
 - Take a screenshot of your program running
 - Put both your project and your screenshot in Git

+###Alternative way to create Cordova project:

+	npm install -g cordova

+Now go to your temp directory:

+	cordova create Cordova01
+	cordova platform add android

+Then just open Eclipse and Import **C:\\Temp\\Cordova01**, using the same steps we have described elsewhere.

+On the MAC, you might want to try this:

+	npm install -g cordova
+	cordova create Cordova01
+	cordova platform add ios

+I can't test on the MAC, however.

 Second Assignment
 -----------------